BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ## Authorization

-The `Field` class provides few methods to authorize certain actions.
-Each authorization method accept a `Closure` that should return `true` or `false`.
+The `Field` class provides a few methods in order to authorize certain actions.
+Each authorization method accepts a `Closure` that should return `true` or `false`.
 The `Closure` will receive the incoming `\Illuminate\Http\Request` request.

 ### Can see

-Sometimes you may want to hide certain fields from a group of users.
+Sometimes, you may want to hide certain fields from a group of users.
 You may easily accomplish this by chaining the `canSee`:

  ```php